7 min read

 If their combined estates are over the value of one NRB, if the whole combined estates were placed into one discretionary trust on the second death, this would mean that anniversary and exit charges would apply to the discretionary trust.

-Placing assets into a NRBDT on second death ensures there will be two trusts in existence at second death.
-They would each have their own NRB and this could have the effect of reducing or completely eliminating the potential anniversary of exit charges of the trusts.
+Placing assets into an NRBDT, on the second death ensures there will be two trusts in existence at the second death.
+They would each have their own NRB, which could reduce or completely eliminate the potential anniversary of exit charges of the trusts.

 RNRB – Taper Threshold